lgastako/leds-out/README.md

 # leds-out

-A Clojure library designed to ... well, that part is up to you.
+A reimagining of https://en.wikipedia.org/wiki/Lights_Out_(game) in Clojure using overtone to harness the Novatio Launchpad S as a UI.

 ## Usage

-FIXME
+   lein run

 ## License

-Copyright © 2013 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Public Domain.